 - Your Neighbourhood Credit Union

 Once you have chosen a bank or credit union, make an appointment to set up your account.
+You can book an appointment online or by phone.

 3. Choose your account type(s)

-At your appointment, you’ll set up one or more accounts.
+Set up one or more accounts.
 Most people have both a chequing and a savings account.

 This everyday account earns little or no interest.
 You can regularly withdraw money, pay credit card bills, and write cheques from it.